Free energy calculation

 Data analysis

-First, let us make sure that the initial equilibration of \(1\,\text{ns}\) is long enough by looking at the density_evolution.dat file.
+First, let us ensure that the initial equilibration of \(1\,\text{ns}\) is long enough by examining the density_evolution.dat file.

 Number of particles in the central region as a function of time